 Unfortunately, there is no effective treatment to eliminate the infection.
 Attempts can be made to control symptoms caused by secondary infections and blood abnormalities.
 Chemotherapy may be used when lymphoma (a type of tumor) is present.
 When the anemia is very severe, blood transfusions can be used.
 The response to treatment is often poor when the cat has severe anemia, leukemia, and bone marrow abnormalities.

 The best way to prevent infection is to keep cats out.
 If this is not possible, it is necessary to vaccinate those who are at risk of contracting the virus, that is to say, cats who live with several other cats and those who have contact with outdoor cats.
-Vaccination of cats that are already affected by leukemia is unnecessary although it does not risk causing the disease.
+Vaccination of cats already affected by leukemia is unnecessary, although it does not risk causing the disease.
 However, it has been associated with the development of sarcoma (cancer) at the injection site.
-Basic vaccination, vaccination against rabies as well as the prevention of frequent contagious and inflammatory diseases are important for these cats.
-Care should be taken to avoid introducing young kittens into an environment where there is a cat infected with leukemia, and any new cat should be tested for leukemia before being introduced into an environment with multiple cats.
+Basic vaccination, vaccination against rabies as well as the prevention of frequent contagious and inflammatory diseases are essential for these cats.
+Care should be taken to avoid introducing young kittens into an environment where there is a cat infected with leukemia.
+Any new cat should be tested for leukemia before being introduced into an environment with multiple cats.

 What is the leukemia vaccine for?

 Transmitted by various forms of interaction between cats, including contact with the animal's saliva or during the birth of a contaminated kitten, viral leukemia in cats does not have a specific treatment, and only the symptoms of the affected domestic animals, in search of a better quality of life.

 The feline leukemia virus (FeLV) vaccine is the main and most efficient form of prevention, and although the disease can also be avoided through some specific care to protect your pet, without the vaccine, any care can be little before the possibility that this disease infects your feline.